Home Shark Introduction Shark Reference Guide Purchase Menu ☰

 l>BROWSE

 You now see a screen full of records, one line for each.
-The order is scrambled on purpose; we’ll
+The order is scrambled on purpose; we’ll sort it later.
+For now you want to practice BROWsing - not learn commands.

 REC: Prev/PgUp Next PgDn SCROLL: Left/^K Right/^L SCREEN: Up/@E Down/@X